Learning Outcomes

 SDLT/LTT: Payment and Deadlines

 After completion, the buyer’s solicitor must submit the SDLT (or LTT in Wales) return and pay any tax due.
-This must be done within 14 days of completion for SDLT, or 30 days for LTT.
-The return is required even if no tax is payable.
+This must be done within 14 days of the effective date for SDLT (usually completion) or within 30 days for LTT.
+The return is generally required even if no tax is payable, as most transactions are not notifiable.
+A small number of transactions are not notifiable (for example, a low-value transfer below the statutory notification threshold), but do not assume an exemption without checking the current HMRC or WRA rules.

 Key Term: Stamp Duty Land Tax (SDLT)

-SDLT is a tax payable on land transactions in England and Northern Ireland, calculated on the purchase price and due within 14 days of completion.Key Term: Land Transaction Tax (LTT)
+SDLT is a tax payable on land transactions in England and Northern Ireland, calculated on chargeable consideration and due within 14 days of the effective date.Key Term: Land Transaction Tax (LTT)

-LTT is the equivalent tax payable on land transactions in Wales, due within 30 days of completion.
+LTT is the equivalent tax payable on land transactions in Wales, due within 30 days of the effective date.Key Term: effective date

 Worked Example 1.1